 - The Tennessee Valley Authority Act to build dams and power plants.

 - The Federal Securities Act, which gave the executive branch the authority to regulate stocks and bonds.

 - The Home Owners Refinancing Act, which provided aid to homeowners in danger of losing their homes.

-- The National Industrial Recovery Act (NIRA), which established the Public Works Administration (PWA) which employed people to build roads and public buildings.
+- The National Industrial Recovery Act (NIRA) established the Public Works Administration (PWA), which employed people to build roads and public buildings.

 - The National Recovery Administration (NRA) to regulate trade and stimulate competition.